CarterST1/VSNSL_LIB/README.md

-# NOSL - A Simple Encoding and Decoding Library
+# VSNSL - A Simple Encoding and Decoding Library

-NOSL is a Python library designed to encode and decode data using a character mapping dictionary.
+VSNSL is a Python library designed to encode and decode data using a character mapping dictionary.
 It provides a simple interface for transforming strings into encoded data and vice versa, using a specified encryption lock.

 ## Features